Hamidrezana/vscode-mirzanevis/README.md

 # VSCode Mirzanevis Snippets

-The very basic collection of React and Typescript Snippets.
+The very basic collection of React and Typescript Snippets and Commands.
-This is Mirzanevis of your projects
+This is Mirzanevis of your projects.

 ## Features